-Retiring employees who are eligible under the local collective agreement for health and welfare benefits and who have applied for College Pension Plan benefits will maintain coverage until the commencement of pension health and welfare benefits and in any event no later than ninety (90) calendar days following the date of the employee's retirement.
+Retiring employees who are eligible for health and welfare benefits and who have applied for College Pension Plan benefits will maintain coverage until the commencement of pension health and welfare benefits and in any event no later than ninety (90) calendar days following the date of the employee's retirement.

-13.4.2 Disability Benefits

-- 13.4.2.1 The Employers shall continue a single plan for the provision of disability benefits for eligible employees who are covered by this Agreement and whose local bargaining unit has opted into this Agreement's Plan pursuant to Article 13.4.2.3 below. - 13.4.2.2 The disability benefits plan will be set out in the findings of the Joint Committee on Benefits Administration (JCBA) entitled Long-Term Disability Benefit Initiative, but will be an insured plan and will include the following elements: - Benefit level of sick leave at one-hundred percent (100%) for the first thirty (30) calendar days, short-term disability at seventy percent (70%) weekly indemnity for the next twenty-one
+- 13.4 Disability Benefits - 13.4.1 The Employers shall continue a single plan for the provision of disability benefits for eligible employees who are covered by this Agreement.

-$201\underline{2}\text{-}201\underline{4}\text{ VIUFA COLLECTIVE AGREEMENT}-\text{PAGE }106$
+13.4.2 The disability benefits plan will be set an insured plan and will include the following elements:

-(21) weeks, and long-term disability leave of seventy percent (70%) thereafter;
+a) Benefit level of sick leave at one-hundred percent (100%) for the first thirty (30) calendar days, short-term disability at seventy percent (70%) weekly indemnity for the next twenty-one (21) weeks, and long-term disability leave of seventy percent (70%) thereafter;

+b) Partial Sick Leave and Partial Disability

+The parties agree that it is in the interests of both employees and the employer to enable an employee to remain at work when the employee is only partially disabled: